Examples

 - group.io SI47XX for hobbyists.
 This group is formed by people with experience in electronics and firmware development.

 Before using this examples, you most install the “PU2CLR SI3735 Arduino Library” on your Arduino IDE.
 Also be aware about other libraries that are eventually used to control LCD, OLED, TFT display, encoder etc. These libraries are referenced in the sample sketches themselves.
+You can use the tools arduino-cli to configure your computer with all needed library and boards you intend to use.

 The videos below show the Serial Monitor working as a Si473X receiver interface